Azmathzahask/SOLIS/README.md

-# Space Habitat Designer - Modular Architecture
+# System for Orbital Living and Integrated Support - SOLIS

 This directory contains the modularized JavaScript code for the Space Habitat Designer application.
 The original monolithic `script.js` file has been divided into logical modules for better maintainability and organization.